4GeeksAcademy/machine-learning-content/06-12d-ml_algos/natural-language-processing.md

         word_Final = word_Lemmatized.lemmatize(word,tag_map[tag[0]])
 ```

-## Cleaning process with a word cloud Example
+## Cleaning process with a word cloud example

 What is a word cloud?